Gravity or turbulence? VII. The Schmidt-Kennicutt law, the star formation efficiency, and the mass density of clusters from gravitational collapse rather than turbulent support: Introduction

 with $N_2$ the exponent ($N_2 =1$ in eq. \ref{eq:Pokhrel1}) and $\eff$ the intercept.

 The long depletion times implied by the ratio $\Sigmagas/\Sigmasfr$ \citep[$\sim10^9$~yr for galaxies, and $\gtrsim 10^7$ for local molecular clouds, see][]{Kennicutt98, Bigiel+08, Pokhrel+21} have been used to argue that star formation is a slow process \citep[e.g., ][]{Krumholz_Tan07, Evans+21, Evans+22}, with clouds being dominated by turbulence \citep[][]{ostriker+10, Evans+22}.
-In this scenario, so-called gravo-turbulent (GT), MCS are in a quasi-equilibrium state between turbulence and self-gravity and, therefore, have long lifetimes ($\gg \tauff$) and a stationary low SFR \citep[e.g.,][]{MacLow_Klessen04, Krumholz_McKee05, Ballesteros-Paredes+07, McKee_Ostriker07, Krumholz_McKee20}.
-On the other hand, there is the global hierarchical collapse (GHC) model \citep{VS+09, Vazquez_Semadeni+19}, in which the gas in MCs is continuously flowing from the low-density towards the star-forming sites.
+In this scenario, which we refer to as { {\it turbulent support }(TS)}, MCs are in a quasi-equilibrium state between turbulence and self-gravity and, therefore, have long lifetimes ($\gg \tauff$) and a low stationary SFR \citep[e.g.,][]{MacLow_Klessen04, Krumholz_McKee05, Ballesteros-Paredes+07, McKee_Ostriker07, Krumholz_McKee20}.
+On the other hand, there is the global hierarchical collapse (GHC) scenario \citep{VS+09, Vazquez_Semadeni+19}, in which the gas in MCs is continuously flowing from the low-density towards the star-forming sites.
 In this model, the clouds evolve by growing in mass and size \citep{Heitsch_Hartmann08, Gonzalez-Samaniego+20, Vianey+20} by accretion from their surrounding material, increase their SFR \citep{Hartmann+12, ZA+12, ZA+14} and their massive-star content \citep{Hartmann+12, VS+17,VS+24}, and their lifetimes are determined by the time required to form stars sufficiently massive to interrupt the local SF episode and disperse the local gas.\\